 |Moderate-term on-the-job training|

-Food and tobacco processing workers operate equipment that mixes, cooks, or processes ingredients used in the manufacturing of food or tobacco products.
+Food processing equipment workers operate machinery that mixes, cooks, or processes ingredients for manufacturing food products.

-Compare the job duties, education, job growth, and pay of food and tobacco processing workers with similar occupations.
+Compare the job duties, education, job growth, and pay of food processing equipment workers with similar occupations.

-Learn more about food and tobacco processing workers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.
+Learn more about food processing equipment workers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.